Working as a Security Guard [NOC 6541]

 - retail stores, banks, and more

-The average salary for Security Guards working full-time in BC is between $33,000 and $44,000 a year.
+The annual median salary for Security Guards working full-time in BC is $31,180.
 Your salary depends on employer, location and experience.

 If you are hired by a security agency you generally receive a lower salary and fewer benefits than if you are hired directly by businesses, government agencies, or other organizations.
 Guards who are certified to carry firearms often earn more than those who are not.